Vilenas11/Java-darbai/README.md

 2nd work is called JavaAntrasLaboratorinis

 *and it is a properly working software to count the mortgages of both annuity and linear variants.
-It is also able to display the monthly payments graphically.*
+It is also able to display the monthly payments graphically.
+Made with JavaFx.*

 3rd work is called JavaTreciasLaboratorinis (unfinished)

 *And it is a monthly payment systems for groups of people, which allows you to add new groups, new payers, add new payments, edit them for both groups and individual people for individual months.
-When adding new students you've gotta press refresh button.*
+When adding new students you've gotta press refresh button.
+Made with JavaFx.*